xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-09_login_player.md

  <!-- SNAPSHOT status=200 -->

  > You should be at the player screen.
- > The player should be "leonard".
+ > "leonard" should be the current player.
  > You should see a message saying that "The leonard player has been logged successfully".

 ## Multiplayer